OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-021.md

 ## Psalm 21:2

-> You have given him his heart’s desire,
+> You have granted him his heart’s desire,
-> And You have not withheld the request of his lips.
+> And You have not denied the request of his lips.

 > Selah

 ## Psalm 21:3

-> For You meet him with the blessings of good things;
+> For You welcome him with the blessings of good things;
-> You set a crown of pure gold on his head.
+> You place a crown of pure gold upon his head.

 ## Psalm 21:4

-> He asked for life from You, You gave it to him,
+> He asked You for life, and You granted it to him,
-> Length of days forever and ever.
+> Length of days for all time.

 ## Psalm 21:5

 > His glory is great through Your salvation,
-> Splendour and majesty You place upon him.
+> Splendour and majesty You bestow upon him.

 ## Psalm 21:6

-> For You make him most blessed forever;
+> For You make him exceedingly blessed forever;
-> You make him joyful with the joy of Your presence.
+> You fill him with joy in Your presence.

 ## Psalm 21:7

-> For the king trusts in the Lord,
+> For the king has faith in the Lord,
-> And through the faithfulness of the Most High he will not be shaken.
+> And through the steadfastness of the Most High he will remain unshaken.

 ---

 ## Psalm 21:8

-> Your hand will find all your enemies;
+> Your hand will reach all your enemies;
-> Your right hand will find those who hate you.
+> Your right hand will seize those who bear hatred towards you.

 ## Psalm 21:9

-> You will make them as a fiery oven in the time of your anger;
+> You will make them like a blazing furnace in the time of your anger;
-> The Lord will swallow them up in His wrath,
+> The Lord will consume them in His wrath,
-> And fire will devour them.
+> And fire will engulf them.

 ## Psalm 21:10

-> You will eliminate their descendants from the earth,
+> You will remove their descendants from the earth,
-> And their children from among the sons of mankind.
+> And their offspring from among the children of mankind.

 ## Psalm 21:11

-> Though they intended evil against You
+> Though they plotted evil against You
-> And devised a plot,
+> And devised a scheme,
-> They will not succeed.
+> They will not prevail.

 ## Psalm 21:12

-> For You will make them turn their back;
+> For You will make them retreat;
-> You will take aim at their faces with Your bowstrings.
+> You will aim at their faces with Your bowstrings.

 ---

 ## Psalm 21:13

-> Be exalted, Lord, in Your strength;
+> Be lifted high, Lord, in Your strength;
-> We will sing and praise Your power.
+> We will sing and praise Your might.